turingschool/launch-curriculum/module2/lessons/Week5/ManyToManyWithAnORM.md

 ### Learning From the Documentation

-Your goal is to create a new table to keep track of `employees` and implement a many-to-many relationship between `employees` and `events`.
-This should be a many-to-many relationship because each event can be hosted by many employees and each employee can host many events.
+Your goal is to create a new table to keep track of `tags` and implement a many-to-many relationship between `plants` and `tags`.
+These `tags` could allow users to mark their plants with categories such as "Indoor", "Succulent", "Flowering", or "Low Maintenance".
+This should be a many-to-many relationship because each plant can have multiple tags and each tag can belong to multiple plants.

 As part of the gradual release of responsibility, you all are ready to learn how to build this from the documentation.
 You will be working with a partner to figure this out together.

-Use this documentation to learn how to implement this data relationship using Entity Framework: https://learn.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#many-to-many
+Use this documentation to learn how to implement this data relationship using Entity Framework: [https://learn.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#many-to-many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#many-to-many)

 After you have created a many-to-many relationship use PGAdmin to make an ERD for your database and verify your tables look as expected.
 You should see your join table!
 There is something subtly different with the naming convention from what we have done in the past, do you see the difference?

 <aside class="instructor-notes">
-    <p><strong>Instructor Note</strong><br>in the autogenerated table the column names are pluralized like the table names.
+    <p><strong>Instructor Note</strong><br>In the autogenerated table the column names are pluralized like the table names.
 So the column is called rooms_id instead of room_id.
 Another thing that's different about the tutorial and what we have been doing is the tutorial has ICollections instead of Lists.</p>
 </aside>

 <aside class="instructor-notes">